jason-paulose/NBA-Free-Agency-Analysis/README.md

 # Reflection

+One major lesson I learned is that data cleaning is an iterative process.
+I attempted to clean the data as the first step of the development.
+However, after the data exploration phase, I realized additional cleaning steps I had to perform to support my analysis.

-I previously spent most of my time in a online course environment, looking at slides and completing basic problems.
+Additionally, I previously spent most of my time in a online course environment, looking at slides and completing basic problems.
 Like any new developer, I ran into a brick wall when trying to come up with my own project.
 I combed through different datasets to find something appealing.
 I had to carve out extra time to understand the most relevant statistics.
 I was looking at data that was messier than what I had ever seen.
 I can only guess the number of google searches I had to do after all the errors my queries produced.

 However, going through all these challenges was truly a gift.
 I fell in love with the process of facing an obstacle and working until I  was able to overcome it.
 Allowing my creativity to lead me through this project has compelled me to take a step back and evaluate this project from it's value proposition to the code development all the way to improvements for the future - looking forward to the next project!